squaremo/docker/docs/sources/userguide/plugins.md

  ContainerID: "abcdef123"}
 ```

-In the initial version, if the plugin responds with an empty string (`""`) as the `ModifiedHostPath`, the response is ignored.
+In the initial version, if the plugin responds with a 404 then the response is ignored.

 See reference implementation: